NathanMace7/Three-Or-More/README.md

 To roll you can enter "1", "Roll", "Yes" and "Y".<br>
 Or you can quit at any time by entering "0", "No", "N" and "Quit".

-A YouTube video about me showinmg off game can be found here: https://youtu.be/wWdqAI_2nYE
+A YouTube video about me showinmg off the game can be found here: https://youtu.be/wWdqAI_2nYE